VsBrainy/VsBrainy/README.md

 - **RAX** - Made Freeplay Select

 ## Other info
-Feel free to clone this repo for your own mods if you'd like, just, you know, credit would be nice.
+Feel free to clone this repo for your own mods if you'd like, just be sure to credit.

 ### Branches
 - Stable branch - Latest stable release